The battle to fix the 'rigged' financial system needs a strong African voice

 The last time debt servicing costs were this high during the 'lost decade' of the 1990s, 60 to 80 percent of the debt had to be cancelled.
 Indeed many NGOs are advocating for just that.
 "Without debt cancellation, Southern debts will continue to rise," said Mae Buenaventura of Debt Justice, a UK based advocacy group.

-In a report published on Tuesday, researchers from a collaboration of institutes including the Boston University Global Development Policy Center found that for the 61 countries in debt distress to achieve debt sustainability, more than €740bn in needs to be restructured — jargon for cancellation or delayed repayment—across all creditor classes.
+In a report published on Tuesday, researchers from a collaboration of institutes including the Boston University Global Development Policy Center found that for the 61 countries in debt distress to achieve debt sustainability, more than €740bn needs to be restructured — jargon for cancellation or delayed repayment—across all creditor classes.

-But the financial system today is vastly more complex than during the 1990s, and the politics more fraught and debt restructuring talks have stalled for the countries that have defaulted.
+But the financial system today is vastly more complex than during the 1990s, the politics have become more fraught, and debt restructuring talks have stalled for the countries that have defaulted.

 What has changed, is that debt is no longer exclusively or largely owed to western countries and multilateral development banks, but increasingly to private creditors like Blackrock, and big new players like China, India and Saudi-Arabia.